5-Minute Blackberry Bourbon Smash Cocktail (No Simple Syrup)

 5-Minute Blackberry Bourbon Smash (No Simple Syrup)

-This 5-Minute blackberry bourbon smash is part mojito and part mint julep.
+This 5-minute blackberry bourbon smash is part mojito and part mint julep.
 Made from fresh or frozen Oregon blackberries muddled with lime, basil, and sugar, this cocktail works for any season – no simple syrup required!
-With over a hundred 5-star ratings, this reader favorite is a refreshing twist on the classic whiskey smash.
+With over a hundred 5-star ratings and 8,000+ Pinterest shares, this reader favorite is a refreshing twist on the classic whiskey smash that packs a kick.

 prep: 5 minutes